jmd-dk/concept/doc/troubleshooting.rst

 entry.

 To check whether the problem is confined to the compilation process, run the code in pure Python mode.
-From within the ``concept`` directory, do
+From within the CO\ *N*\ CEPT installation directory, do

 .. code-block:: bash